Tasty Recipes for the Home Cook

 How to store:

-This dish feeds two, but it’s so rich and filling that you’ll surely have some leftovers.
-Store leftovers in an airtight container and refrigerated for up to two days max.
-Seafood is highly perishable, so I don’t recommend storing it any longer.
+This dish serves two, but it’s so rich and filling that you’ll likely have leftovers.
+Store leftovers in an airtight container and refrigerate for up to two days.
+Because seafood is highly perishable, I don’t recommend storing it longer.

 Can leftover seafood pot pie be frozen?